NWC completes two water pipeline projects in Riyadh

 The aim is to provide potable water and increase coverage to improve the quality of life by elevating the quality of water services and securing supply amid the extensive urban development in the capital, it stated.

-Once operational, these two projects will cater to the drinking water needs of more than 64,000 residents, it added.-TradeArabia News Service
+Once operational, these two projects will cater to the drinking water needs of more than 64,000 residents, it added.

 Copyright 2024 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).